ealva-com/eAlvaBrainz/README.md

 which coordinates a search of releases and returns a flow of images.

 Most MusicBrainzService functions return a MusicBrainzResult sealed class based on the return type.
-The implementation of the returned MusicBrainzResult indicates success, error, exception, or unknown.
+The implementation of the returned MusicBrainzResult indicates success, error, or an exception.
 ```kotlin
 sealed class MusicBrainzResult<out T : Any> {
   /** Call was successful and contains the [value] */